How location based services can boost your spa services

 As an example of how location-based marketing works, let’s say one of your clients – we’ll call her Joan - comes in for a massage.
 When Joan gets to your spa, she ‘checks-in’ on her smartphone to tell her friends and followers on Foursquare.
 (The GPS capability on her smartphone enables Joan to let her friends instantly know she is.)

-For checking in and letting her friends know she’s at your spa, Joan gets some reward from you –maybe it’s a coupon for a discount on a retail product or for a future treatment.
+For checking in and letting her friends know she’s at your spa, Joan gets some reward from you –maybe it’s a coupon for a discount on a retail product or future treatment.
 Ideally, the increased visibility you get from Joan checking in will help boost your business.

 If you think you might want to add location-based marketing to your promotional efforts, here are few things to consider:

-- Mobile friendly website: You’ll need a mobile friendly website if you want your business to be found on smartphones, tablets or any other GPS enabled devices.
+• Mobile friendly website: You’ll need a mobile-friendly website if you want your business to be found on smartphones, tablets, or any other GPS enabled devices.

-- Get listed in online directories: Get listed in as many online directories that you can to help drive traffic to your business.
+• Get listed in online directories: Get listed in as many online directories that you can to help drive traffic to your business.

-- Be sure your business is ‘check-in’ worthy: Make sure the ‘check-in’ experience is satisfying and memorable.
+• Be sure your business is ‘check-in’ worthy: Make sure the ‘check-in’ experience is satisfying and memorable.

-- Consider a mobile coupon app: Consumers use them to find special deals in their area.
+• Consider a mobile coupon app: Consumers use them to find special deals in their area.

 Location-based marketing can help increase the number of clients who come through your door.
 Do your homework – find out more about how to implement a program and ensure its success.
 In today’s highly mobile world, it’s not only who you know but where they are.
 Let us know if you are using location-based marketing and how it's working for you.